 Waste Not, Want Not: Raising VDI Performance at the Endpoint

 Delivering the best possible virtual desktop infrastructure (VDI) performance means taking a fresh look at what ‘desktop’ means today.
-The endpoint, or desktop, now can be a physical thin client, a software-defined thin client, a traditional laptop, a phone or tablet.
+The endpoint, or desktop, now can be a physical endpoint, a software-defined endpoint, a traditional laptop, a phone or tablet.

 A recent story in APM Digest revealed the amount of operational waste enterprises are experiencing as IT devotes significantly more time to performance issues related to digital transformation initiatives.
 The research study detailed in the story finds that IT professionals are losing over 2 hours every business day, or 522 hours per year.
 Study respondents noted a more complex technology environment was a leading culprit in these performance issues.

 Complex technology isn’t going away.
 In fact, more than likely, digital transformation will continue to add technical complexity.
 One area that enables enterprises to reduce complexity and streamline operations is their virtual desktop infrastructure.
 Virtualization is a linchpin of digital transformation and effectively optimizing an enterprise’s VDI is essential to moving forward with digital technologies.

 To reduce operational waste and achieve better performance across the desktop environment, consider these five actions that can help IT deliver positive VDI performance for their users:

 - Accommodating Self-Serve Access.
 Employees should be able to access certain applications without having to contact an IT help desk.
 Enabling ‘self-serve’ application access, as appropriate, allows employees to access their personal desktop workspaces, and needed applications, without using valuable IT time.However, there is a flip side to this: IT needs to control how far employees can take self-service.
 If employees are spending too much time onboarding more advanced applications, and less time being work-productive, then those applications may need to be controlled by IT and virtual desktop management.